alihassan18/libonomy-documentation/docs/Guide/Installation/join-staking-network.md

 :::info Assuming you have already installed cusp, you will be able to carry out the below process system wide.
-The chain that you are trying to connect to should be main-stake unless the development team. allows the access to other networking channels of aphelion protocol.
-On **main-stake** channel only staking related activities are allowed and you will not be able to interact with AI layer and  other hybrid channels of aphelion protocol.
-If you want to understand aphelion protocol, head over to our [Whitepaper](https://libonomy.com/assets/pdf/white-paper-libonomy-v2.0.pdf) .
+The chain that you are trying to connect to should be main-stake unless the development team. allows the access to other networking channels of Aphelion protocol.
+On **main-stake** channel only staking related activities are allowed and you will not be able to interact with AI layer and  other hybrid channels of Aphelion protocol.
+If you want to understand Aphelion protocol, head over to our [Whitepaper](https://libonomy.com/assets/pdf/white-paper-libonomy-v2.0.pdf) .
 :::
 ## Manual Setup

-For fresh setup of your mainnet node, download the latest **genesis** file of **main-stake** from libonomy github or reach discord and carry out the below process
+For fresh setup of your mainnet node, download the latest **genesis** file of **main-stake** from Libonomy github or reach discord and carry out the below process
 :::info Remember : Checksum for genesis.json is

 91e7cab91704c2e88db079a690d3ff3c171e27df17fac38851b298ea651059fc